davnpsh/homelab/README.md

 ## Setup

 The ansible playbooks assume the machine they are being run on can connect via ssh just with their hostname.
 For instance, `ssh odin` should work.
 The user to login as **SHOULD NOT** be root.
+Also, authentication must be done with a ssh key, otherwise you will be locked out.

 1. Clone this repo and navigate to the root directory.